wp-plugins/wordpress-bootstrap-css/readme.txt

 expectations of certain elements.
 E.g. H1-6 will all appear bold.
 *	bootstrap.css - is a level above normalize where it adds much more styling but retains consistency across modern browsers.
 It makes site and web application development much faster.

-From Twitter Bootstrap:
-*Bootstrap is a toolkit from Twitter designed to kickstart development of webapps and sites.
-It includes base CSS and HTML for typography, forms, buttons, tables, grids, navigation, and more*

 **Some References**: